fpereiro/tnote/index.md

 I am currently working on a script to convert pieces into tnote from the [wonderful Humdrum music repository](https://github.com/humdrum-tools/humdrum-data), which contains hundreds of pieces in a format named *kern*.
 This holds the promise of creating a corpus of tnote pieces while avoiding hand transcription (though proofreading will probably still be needed).

-This is a good place to thank the [Computer Assisted Music and Acoustics Research](https://ccrma.stanford.edu/CCRMA/newOverview/assisted.html) for making digitized transcriptions of music readily available.
+This is a good place to thank the [The Center for Computer Assisted Research in the Humanities](https://ccrma.stanford.edu/CCRMA/newOverview/assisted.html) for making digitized transcriptions of music readily available.

 ## Notes on learning music using Vnote